The Office of Travel Management serves as the Department's point of contact for the following services:

-The Department of Energy provides insurance for DOE employees on official overseas travel, with MEDEX, a world-wide Travel Assistance & Travel Insurance company.
-The Office of Travel Management manages the MEDEX accounts for the Office of the Secretary, Deputy Secretary, and Under Secretary of Energy.
+The Department of Energy provides insurance for DOE employees on official overseas travel.
+The Office of Travel Management (MA-45) manages the Travel & Medical Insurance accounts for the Office of the Secretary, Deputy Secretary, and Under Secretary of Energy.
 In addition, MA-45 provides information to DOE Program Offices regarding travel insurance services.
-The MEDEX plan includes the following coverage:
+The International plan includes the following coverage:

 - International Emergency Assistance

 - 24 hour multilingual emergency medical and security assistance

 - Customized global travel solutions, pre-travel advice and contingency planning